Chinese pickles

 Chinese pickles or Chinese preserved vegetables consist of vegetables or fruits that have been fermented by pickling with salt and brine (鹹菜 (咸菜, Xiáncài)), or marinated in mixtures based on soy sauce or savory bean pastes (醬菜 (酱菜, jiàngcài)).
 The former is usually done using high-fiber vegetables and fruits, such as Chinese cabbage, carrot, apple and pineapple, while the latter marinated group is made using a wide variety of vegetables, ranging from mustards and cucumbers to winter melon and radishes.
 As of now, there are more than 130 kinds of pickles.

 History

-Chinese pickles have a long history that dates back to 1100 B.C.E., during the Zhou dynasty.
-The word “pickle”, “tsu ('zi' in Pinyin)” in Chinese, means “salt and incubate”.
+Vegetables have been a food resource for human survival since ancient times and in order to supply people with basic food needs, it was necessary to store some vegetables during the peak harvest season for consumption in the off-season.
+Therefore, the ancient Chinese used salt to preserve fresh vegetables by salting and pickling them in earthen jars.

+Claims to the history of pickled vegetables date back to the Shang dynasty.
+The Shijing (~11th century BCE) mentions "葅", understood to be a word for pickles.
 The pickled vegetables and fruit we refer to today date in practice back to the sixth century B.C.E.
-Ancient people pickled mainly to preserve their vegetables and fruit because pickling preserves food far past the natural date of expiration.
-Foods would often be pickled during the harvest season for consumption during later parts of the year.
+In the following Zhou dynasty, Northern Wei dynasty, Tang dynasty, Song dynasty, Yuan dynasty and Ming dynasty, there were historical records and books about pao cai.